Discovering, Diagnosing and Fighting Cancer

 MSK’s experimental pathologists have pioneered much of the DNA analysis technology that’s used to improve diagnoses and develop personalized treatments.
 Thanks to this work, we now have extraordinary opportunities to provide insights into what causes cancer to form or progress, and to suggest strategies for blocking it.

-Another area where the team has excelled is in subtyping rare tumors — a feat that has always been challenging on the basis of histology alone.
+Other areas where the team has excelled are in subtyping rare tumors — a feat that has always been challenging on the basis of histology alone - and characterizing novel biomarkers for the detection and monitoring of tumors.

 Center for Innovation

 At MSK, you’ll have access to the Warren Alpert Center for Digital and Computational Pathology.
-Established in 2017, the center facilitates novel research and development in digital pathology and algorithmic computational pathology for clinical cancer care and research.
-We have slides, data and information regarding cancer diagnosis, treatment and research spanning more than 40 years.
+Established in 2017, the Center facilitates novel research and development in digital pathology and algorithmic computational pathology for clinical cancer care and research.
+We have slides, data and information regarding cancer diagnosis, treatment and research spanning more than 40 years and a digital archive of over 3M images.

 The center is also a hub for existing digital pathology efforts to establish a fully digital workflow for our department.